Some cancer treatments, including chemotherapy, can cause changes to your sex life.

 Having chemotherapy might affect your sex life in different ways.

 Treatment can cause side effects that might make you feel less like sex.
 For example, you might be very tired, feel sick or have a sore mouth.

 Chemotherapy could affect the way you feel about yourself.
 For example, if you have hair loss or thinning.
-You might be more sensitive or less sensitive to touch than usual.
+Or you might be more sensitive or less sensitive to touch than usual.

 Chemotherapy and contraception

-A female partner should avoid becoming pregnant as the chemotherapy drugs could harm the baby.
+You should avoid becoming pregnant, as the chemotherapy drugs could harm the baby.
 You should use reliable contraception to avoid pregnancy during treatment and for a period of time afterwards.
 The exact time depends on the drug.
-Ask your doctor, nurse of pharmacist about this.
+Ask your doctor, nurse or pharmacist about this.